 The days are long and the hikes are steep (including a trek up the Great Barranco Wall) but the views are well worth it.
 On the fifth day we had a pretty short hike in the morning (only about four hours).
 We took a short afternoon nap, woke up and had dinner before making the final accent to the top.

 The final leg of my trip to Tanzania was spent on Zanzibar.
 I only visited one of the bigger islands called Unguja which is commonly referred to as Zanzibar.
 Even though Zanzibar is a part of Tanzania, it feels like a completely different country.
 The culture is different, the vibe is different and the scenery is different.
-I spent a few days in Stone Town which used to be a hub for trading spices back in the day.
+I spent a few days in Stone Town which used to be a hub for trading spices.
 Many spices are still produced there, including nutmeg, cinnamon and black pepper.
 There are a lot of tourists on this part of the island.
 I remember the ocean was dirty and brown.
-We were advised by the hotel to not go swimming in it (which was unfortunate because after a long hike up Mt.
-Kilimanjaro, a swim in the Indian Ocean sounded incredible).
+We were advised by the hotel to not go swimming in it.
 We visited busy markets and bazaars in Stone Town.
-I bought a few pieces of artwork to take home with me.
+I bought a few pieces of artwork to take home.
 Everything had lots of color and was very vibrant.
-There were tons of Arab houses and mosques.
 The architecture was beautiful.

 After Stone Town, we headed to the other side of the Zanzibar Island to Paje Beach (only about a 45 minute car ride).
 Paje Beach is breathtaking.
 It is a white sand beach with a spectacular view of the Indian Ocean.
 I spent most of my time sunbathing on the beach, swimming in the ocean (which was safe to do there) and eating fresh fruit.
 It was the perfect way to end the ultimate trip to Tanzania.